Tagus-Segura Water Transfer: Regulation

-At this level, which constitutes an irregular hydrological situation, the relevant agency shall authorize at its discretion and with valid justification a transference of up to 20000000 m3.
+At this level, which constitutes an irregular hydrological situation, the relevant agency shall authorize at its discretion and with valid justification a transfer of up to 20000000 m3.

 Level 4.
-When the total water supply in Entrepeñas and Buendía is less than 400000000 m3, no transference is permitted.
+When the total water supply in Entrepeñas and Buendía is less than 400000000 m3, no transfer is permitted.
 In order for the reservoir supply to reach this new minimum figure from the one previously fixed at 240000000 m3, a five-year transitional program will be implemented.

 To promote the development of riverside communities, priority will be given to the headwater reservoirs for the holding of authorized transfers pending distribution, before the intermediate and terminal basins, as long as this practice conforms to a reasonable and cohesive use of the whole system.

 Except in duly confirmed cases of catastrophe or extreme need that disrupt the transfer of water, if the approved volumes outlined in Levels 1 and 2 have not been transferred within the authorized time period, they may still be sent within the three months following the deadline, unless a level change occurs.

 Resources authorized for transfer may be used throughout the water year.
 If any transferred water remains in the receiving basin after the end of the water year, it will be redistributed as an available resource for use in the transfer system during the following water year.

 Authorized transfers will be divided between water supply and irrigation, in a 25% to 75% proportion respectively, always assuring at least 7500000 m3 per month for urban water supply.

 The Central Commission for Exploitation of the Tajo-Segura will be responsible for authorizing transfers when the conditions for Levels 1 and 2 are met, while the ministry with authority concerning water resources, having received the commission's report, will authorize transfers at Level 3.

 In regard to Levels 1 and 2, transfer authorization should be granted over six-month terms, while three-month terms are preferred for Level 3 unless the relevant agency should justify the use of different intervals at any level.